 At the high school level, teachers are able to leverage their students’ addictive smartphone use in new and positive ways, by making it very simple for learners to directly upload work from their device to Portfolio.
 Older high school students also access a more advanced app mode of Portfolios allowing them to record videos.

 Recognizing that teachers have better things to do with their time than take pictures of student work and upload content to a portfolio, Brightspace Portfolio is purposefully developed to make life (and portfolio maintenance) fluid and frictionless for the teacher.
 In the younger grades teachers can print personalized passcards with QR codes that the students use to identify themselves to the application on the classroom shared device.
 This allows young learners to capture photos and audio reflections without the assistance of the teacher.
 In the higher grades, students use their phones or laptops to upload their own work.
 Once the content is uploaded by the students, teachers simply review and approve the material.
 Teachers can also leave private comments for students during assessment exercises.

 Beyond the value to a student as a vehicle for learning reflection and deeper understanding, Portfolios present a terrific vehicle for student-parent and teacher-parent communication.
-Parents are able to view their child’s work using Brightspace for Parents.
+Parents are able to view their child’s work using Brightspace Parent & Guardian.
 This active engagement by parents in their child’s learning has been shown to improve learning outcomes, heighten engagement and increase graduation rates.